daidai-sports-entertainment/mta-advertising-optimization/README.md

 # Overview

-We distilled four years of MTA counts into an interactive dashboard that surfaces rush-hour surges, post-COVID recovery, and gate-level entry/exit patterns—giving brands clear answers to when to buy, where to place, and what message to run at 77 th Street station.
+I distilled four years of MTA counts into an interactive dashboard that surfaces rush-hour surges, post-COVID recovery, and gate-level entry/exit patterns—giving brands clear answers to when to buy, where to place, and what message to run at 77 th Street station.

 # The Problem